 IPTC has also created a table comparing Social Media Sites’ Photo Metadata, where we can see how Facebook, Flickr, Dropbox, Instagram, and Google Photos, among others, deal with image metadata.
 With it, you can see how there’s still a lot of discrepancy in the handling of metadata.
 And there's much more on the institution's website, with open access to the general public.

-What role does Metadata play in image management?
+What role does metadata play in image management?

 Metadata is fundamental in image management.
 It is through it that we guarantee the information contained in the image is read correctly.
 It also allows the correct inclusion of new data.
 This is where a DAM solution comes into play: a DAM solution guarantees control of indexing, workflow, versions, and secure access of the images.